-(http://elibrary.ferc.gov:0/idmws/file_list.asp?document_id=192803).
-Under the Flow Management Plan, a headpond controller system (HPS) ensures minimum flow is always met or exceeded.
-The system automatically adjusts the turbine output to maintain the water within 1.5 inches of the top of, or spilling over the top of the flashboards.
-The system reads turbine output and headpond level every 5 minutes and raises or lowers the turbine load to maintain the headpond level; in the range of 539.75 feet msl to 539.9 feet msl (height of the flashboards).
-If the turbine load is 25 kW or lower and the headpond level drops to 539.7 feet, the system unit will shut down automatically, causing all flow to spill over the dam.
+A headpond controller system (HPS) was installed to automatically adjust the turbine output to maintain impoundment levels within 1-inch of the top of, or spilling over the top of the flashboards.
+The system reads turbine output and headpond level every five minutes and raises or lowers the turbine load to maintain the headpond level in the range of 574.25 feet to 574.35 feet.
+If the turbine load is 25 kW or lower and the headpond level drops to 574.22 feet, the system shuts down automatically, causing all flow to spill over the dam.
+When the station is shut down, the operator opens the downstream fish passage to provide 33 cfs to the south channel prior to shutting down the station.

-- This is not a conduit project. - The Project's run-of-river operations create a stable impoundment environment.
-To protect wetlands and wildlife during occasional impoundment drawdowns greater than 2 feet, the Licensee undergoes agency consultation prior to drawdowns to ensure protection of the upstream resources.
+• This is not a conduit facility.

-• Project operations data was provided to Vermont DEC on March 29, 2018 for verification of Project run-of-river and Water Quality Certificate compliance (see Appendix C for email exchange).
+- The Project's run-of-river operations create a stable impoundment environment.
+To protect wetlands and wildlife during occasional impoundment drawdowns past the dam crest, the Licensee undergoes agency consultation prior to drawdowns to ensure protection of the upstream resources. - Project operations data was provided to Vermont DEC on March 29, 2018 for verification of Project run-of-river and Water Quality Certificate compliance (see Appendix C for email exchange).